retroelec/T-HMI-C64/README.md

 When you open this screen, the options "Send raw keycodes" and "Detect key release" are automatically enabled.
 When you close this screen again, both options are reset to the previous values.

+#### Playing with two joysticks

+With the Arduino joystick, which is directly connected to the emulator, and the BLE joystick, you have two joysticks available.
+It is therefore possible to play games with two players.

 ### Web keyboard

 If you choosed the web keyboard (Makefile: KEYBOARD := WEB_KEYBOARD), the emulator starts a web server to allow